 Jesus was called the Lamb of God because of the symbolism of the Jewish sanctuary.
 The symbols of the sanctuary told about Jesus as the coming Savior.
 This guide will touch upon this, explaining the meaning of a few of these symbols, and how they taught Jews about their coming Savior.
-Lets start with a brief explanation of the outlay of the first wilderness tent sanctuary.
-At the beginning of this article is a diagram of the wilderness sanctuary.
+Lets start with a brief explanation of the floor plan of the first wilderness tent sanctuary.
+At the beginning of this article is a picture of a model of the wilderness sanctuary.

-At the top is the ark of the covenant, the location of the ten commandments written on stone and covered by the mercy seat.
+At the right is the ark of the covenant, the location of the ten commandments written by God's Hand on stone and covered by the mercy seat.

-On the other side of the curtain is the altar of incense, representing peoples ascending prayers.
+On the other side of the curtain to the left is the altar of incense, representing people's ascending prayers.

-To the left is the lamp stand, or candlestick; kept lighted 24 hours day, representing Jesus, the Light of the World.
+To the top is the lamp stand, or candlestick; kept lighted 24 hours day, representing Jesus, the Light of the World.

-To the right is the table of shewbread, representing Jesus the bread of life.
+To the bottom across from the lamp stand is the table of shewbread, representing Jesus the Bread of Life.

-At the bottom of the picture was the entry way, where people came to offer sacrifice for their sins at the altar of sacrifice.
+At the left of the picture was the entry way, where people came to offer sacrifice for their sins at the altar of sacrifice.
 A lamb was the price to pay for conscious sin.
-Jesus was the lamb of God, who takes away the sins of the world.
+Jesus was the Lamb of God, who takes away the sins of the world.

 Hebrews 10:1 explains that the ceremonial law, or the religious laws of sacrifice, was a shadow of the good things to come, referring to the coming Messiah.
 Lets discuss some of these ceremonies that foretold the good things to come.
 I will discuss in further detail the meaning of the items mentioned above and give closer up pictures.

 The symbolism of the Jewish Sanctuary explains more about the gospel of the coming Messiah, the Lamb of God.
-Salvation to the Jews came through faith in the coming sacrifice of Jesus, like ours is in the faith to the sacrifice that has happened.
+Salvation to the Jews came through faith in the coming sacrifice of Jesus, like our salvation is in the faith of the sacrifice that has happened.
 This is the way God originally intended salvation to be understood but by the time of Christ, the Jews no longer had a proper understanding of the scriptures.